LBHackney-IT/comino-printing/README.md

 ## Invoking lambda functions locally

-- `cd` into `Lambda` folder.

-- Run the `build.sh` file locally on your machine to make sure the project can build on your local machine.

-- Run docker on your machine.
+1. Make sure docker is running your machine.
 Instructions to install docker can be found [here](https://docs.docker.com/get-docker/).
+2. Navigate into the Lambda subdirectory: `cd src/Lambda`
+3. Run `./build.sh`to make sure the project can build on your local machine.

-- Run `serverless invoke local --function <lambda_function_name>` to invoke the function. `<lambda_function_name>` should be the name of the function as written in the `serverless.yml` file.
+4. Run `serverless invoke local --function <lambda_function_name>` to invoke a function. `<lambda_function_name>` should be the name of the function as written in the `serverless.yml` file.

 ### Sequence Diagram